matthewlondon/Capstone/README.md

 - Personal Analysis of My Car Theft Incident
 - Incidents per 100 People by ZIP Code
 ```
-When executing "Run All" in the exploration.ipynb file, check Python interpreter and use venv
+May encounter "cannot resolve (library) from source" upon opening the notebook.
+Ensure the kernel is venv.
+When executing "Run All" in the exploration.ipynb file, check Python interpreter to clear warnings.
 ```

 ### Feature 3: Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.